SGrondin/bottleneck/README.md

 ##### Additional Clustering information

-- At the moment, each limiter opens 2 connections to Redis.
-This can lead to a high number of connections, especially when Groups are used.
-This might change in a future release.
+- As of v2.7.0, each Group will create 2 connections to Redis, one for commands and one for pub/sub.
+All limiters within the Group will share those connections.
+- Each standalone limiter has its own 2 connections.
+- Redis connectivity errors trigger an `error` event on the owner of the connection (the Group or the limiter).
-- Bottleneck is compatible with [Redis Clusters](https://redis.io/topics/cluster-tutorial).
+- Bottleneck itself is compatible with [Redis Clusters](https://redis.io/topics/cluster-tutorial), but `NodeRedis` may not support it at the moment.
+Future versions of Bottleneck will support the `ioredis` driver.
 - Bottleneck's data is stored in Redis keys starting with `b_`.
 It also uses pub/sub channels starting with `b_` It will not interfere with any other data stored on the server.
 - Bottleneck loads a few Lua scripts on the Redis server using the `SCRIPT LOAD` command.
 These scripts only take up a few Kb of memory.
 Running the `SCRIPT FLUSH` command will cause any connected limiters to experience critical errors until a new limiter connects to Redis and loads the scripts again.
 - The Lua scripts are highly optimized and designed to use as few resources (CPU, especially) as possible.

 ##### Groups and Clustering

+- Call `group.disconnect()` to permanently close a Group's Redis connections.
+It takes an optional boolean argument, pass `false` to forcefully close the connections without waiting.
 - If you are using a Group, the generated limiters automatically receive an `id` with the pattern `group-key-${KEY}`.
-- A Group collects its own 'garbage', and so when using Clustering, it manages the Redis TTL ([TTL](https://redis.io/commands/ttl)) on the keys it uses to ensure they get cleaned up by Redis when unused for longer than the `timeout` setting.
-- Each limiter opens 2 connections to Redis.
-Be careful not to go over [Redis' `maxclients` value](https://redis.io/topics/clients).

 ## Debugging your application

 Debugging complex scheduling logic can be difficult, especially when priorities, weights, and network latency all interact.

-If your application is not behaving as expected, start by making sure you're catching `error` [events emitted](#events) by your limiters.
+If your application is not behaving as expected, start by making sure you're catching `error` [events emitted](#events) by your limiters and your Groups.
 Those errors are most likely uncaught exceptions from your application code.

 To see exactly what a limiter is doing in real time, listen to the `debug` event.
 It contains detailed information about how the limiter is executing your code.
 Adding [job IDs](#job-options) to all your jobs makes the debug output more readable.